jahrik/ansible-awx/README.md

 ## Vagrant

-Spin up a couple of virtualbox vms to create a lab environment to test out ansible awx.
+Spin up a couple of virtualbox vms to create a lab environment to test out Ansible AWX.
 One node to host Ansible AWX and one to play the role of a lab host.
 If you would like to follow along you can find all of the examples [on github](https://github.com/jahrik/ansible-awx).

-Check to see what boxes you have available first and then initialize a new Vagrant file running ubuntu 16.04.
+First, check to see what boxes you have available, then initialize a new Vagrant file running Ubuntu 16.04.

     vagrant box list